it-academy-svhec/intro-to-programming/primers/C Programming: Basic Functions Primer.md

 1. Now call the function named `time` and print the result

 ### Defining Custom Functions
 Now let's define a custom function to raise a number to the 2nd power (also called squaring a number).
+This custom function will only exist inside our source code file.
+There are more complex steps to sharing the function in other source code files that we will cover later.

-1. Use the Repl from the previous section
+1. Use the Repl from the previous section and clear the source code completely

 1. Add the following code: